Are you inquisitive and detail-oriented? Do you find it exciting to tell the story of a company with numbers? Do you want a recession-proof job?

 Bachelor of Science (BS) in Accounting

-In addition to the knowledge and skill sets mentioned above, if you earn a BS in Accounting you will gain broader knowledge of the business environment in which the accounting profession operates.
-The difference between a BA and a BS degree is the level of quantitative analysis.
+A BS in Accounting gives you a broader knowledge of the business environment in which the accounting profession operates.
 Students planning on going to graduate school are encouraged to consider a BS degree.

 Minor in Accounting

 The Accounting minor is designed to complement other majors by providing a concentration in accounting that covers Intermediate, Financial, Cost and Tax areas.
 The minor is an excellent way to increase your employability and understanding of financial issues as well as to supplement your qualitative skills and critical reasoning abilities.

 Our accounting graduates are currently working in banking, public accounting, manufacturing, service companies and attending graduate school.

 What are common careers in Accounting?